section-engineering-education/engineering-education/articles/documenting-node-js-rest-api-using-swagger/index.md

 - Ensure that the development server is running.
 - In your browser, refresh the documentation page.
 - In case of errors, revisit the steps.
-Else the following section should be added to your page:
+Else, the following section should be added to your page:

 ![create_todo_screenshot](/engineering-education/documenting-node-js-rest-api-using-swagger/create-todo-screenshot.png)

 _A screenshot of creating todo route_

-- To test the functionality, click the `Try it out` button, Fill the data in the `Request Body`, click `Execute`, and then observe the server responses.
+To test the functionality, click the `Try it out` button, Fill the data in the `Request Body`, click `Execute`, and then observe the server responses.

 #### Updating a todo (/todos/:id)
 When updating a todo, we are sending a `PUT` request to `/todos/:id`.
 The dynamic `id` is `:id`.
 An update for todo in this API involves toggling the completed value.

 To document this path, we have to edit the `docs/todos/update-todos.js` file as follows: